 Jetlag is a temporary disruption of the body's normal biological rhythms after high-speed air travel through several time zones.
 When going on a long-haul flight, passengers change from one time zone to another more quickly than the inner clock can adjust.
 Tiredness, dizziness, mood swings, gastro-intestinal problems or headaches are just a few common symptoms.

 More than 60% of all passengers on long-haul flights suffer from jetlag.
 After a flight over several time zones, the passenger's biological clock is clearly disturbed, with mostly far-reaching consequences.

 Especially with ultra-long-haul flights becoming more common, jetlag is a topic that airlines seek to address.
 As airlines constantly aim to increase passenger comfort and wellbeing, jetlag reduction is a great way to contribute and differentiate from competition at the same time.

 Our mission is to actively contribute to the reduction of jetlag, while increasing passenger health and wellbeing and helping airlines to distinguish from competition.

 jetlite offers a holistic and algorithm-based approach to increase the comfort of passengers over the whole passenger journey by mitigating jetlag through three key factors:

-Our algorithm provides chrono-biologically improved lighting for aircraft & airports.
+The jetlite-algorithm provides chrono-biologically improved lighting for aircraft & airports.
 It adapts the cabin lighting considering specific parameters.
-24 lighting scenarios can be set to fit with the day and night-time biorhythms of the passengers to ensure that they arrive well rested and with less jetlag.
+Highly-individualized lighting scenarios can be set to fit with the day and night-time biorhythms of the passengers to ensure that they arrive well-rested and with less jetlag.

 jetlite has developed customized nutrition concepts for airline catering and airport services to complement the cabin lighting in order to mitigate jetlag.
 The key is to provide the right nutrients at the right time to either evoke sleep or activation.